gnanesh-16/Automated_gigglethon/README.md

 <h1 align="center">🤖 Arduino-Powered Robotic Arm with Advanced Control 🕹️</h1>

 <p align="center">
- 🌟 An innovative, energy-efficient robotic arm that leverages Arduino for precision control, designed to handle tasks beyond the reach of traditional robotic arms. 🌟 designed for efficiency.
+ 🌟 An innovative, energy-efficient robotic arm that leverages Arduino for precision control, designed to handle tasks beyond the reach 🌟 traditional robotic arms. designed for efficiency.
 It incorporates a dual-functionality system where potentiometers serve as joysticks, offering intuitive control over the robotic arm's movements. retaining the capability to manipulate heavier weights than traditional robotic arms can't manage
 </p>